Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 5) `.DEBUG_DUMP` when a crash occurs during compilation, the dump info can be viewed like in lines (14)-(15).

-6) `.ERROR`: when an error occurs in the compilation process itself, you can handle it here..
+6) `.ERROR`: when an error occurs in the compilation process itself, you can handle it here.

+7) `.COMPLETE`: triggers when compilation is finished.
+Here you will `break` out of the `while true` compiler message loop.

 All these enum options contain a lot more useful info (see module _Compile_).
 You can also run any other program after successful completion.